sonic-net/SONiC/doc/mgmt/SONiC_underlay_ConfigDB.md

    db = DBConnector("CONFIG_DB", 0)
    # Still can use Table to read user config:
    # table = Table(db, 'VLAN_INTERFACE')
-   # Use UnderlayTable to read default value, static config and use config:
+   # Use UnderlayTable to read default value, profile and use config:
    table = UnderlayTable(db, 'VLAN_INTERFACE')
    table.get("Vlan1000")
   ```

 # 3 Reboot

 - Profile DB follow same life cycle with config DB.

 ## 3.1 Warn-reboot/fast-reboot

 - Profile DB will save and persist during warn-reboot and fast-reboot.

 ## 3.1 Cold-reboot

 - Profile DB will follow same process with config DB to handle cold-reboot.

 ## 3.2 Schema upgrade and DB migration

 - Profile DB will follow same process with config DB to handle schema upgrade and DB migration.

 ## 3.3 OS upgrade

 - static_db will re-initialize with J2 templates after OS upgrade.

 # 4 Error handling